williamson10/stuff/README.md

 # Sonarr Installer
 This will donwload all dependences, install Sonarr, and set it to start at bootup.
 It is essentially the instructions at  https://github.com/Sonarr/Sonarr/wiki/Installation-CentOS-7 thrown in a script.

 There is no error checking.
+It was tested on an LXC container running in Proxmox using the default CentOS template (centos-7-default_20171212_amd64.tar.xz)

 If you trust me you can run it with: